-Five legendary figures from Montgomery County’s sports history and the team with the County’s all-time longest winning streak in any sport will be honored at 4 p.m. on Sunday, April 26, when the Montgomery Sports Hall of Fame inducts its Class of 2026 at the Silver Spring Civic Building.
-Joining 35 previous inductees will be three-time All-Met basketball star Willie Allen of Richard Montgomery High School, 11-year NFL veteran John Bunting, all-time great official Bill Dixon, 93-time marathon runner Betty Holston Smith and, posthumously, track and field standout and girls basketball coach Warren Crutchfield.
-The first team to be inducted into the Hall of Fame will be the Academy of the Holy Cross girls basketball team that won 115 straight games from 1977-82.
+Five legendary figures from Montgomery County’s sports history and the team with the County’s all-time longest winning streak in any sport were honored on Sunday, April 26, when the Montgomery Sports Hall of Fame inducted its Class of 2026 before a standing room only crowd of more than 350 at the Silver Spring Civic Building.
+Joining 35 previous inductees were three-time All-Met basketball star Willie Allen of Richard Montgomery High School, 11-year NFL veteran John Bunting, all-time great official Bill Dixon, 93-time marathon runner Betty Holston Smith and, posthumously, track and field standout and girls basketball coach Warren Crutchfield.
+The first team to be inducted into the Hall of Fame was the Academy of the Holy Cross girls basketball team that won 115 straight games from 1977-82.

 Learn more about the Sports Hall of Fame and the 2026 inductees.